Eucl2/ecn-aau.github.io/_pages/projects/maresec.md

 within AM2S and AM2S-to-cloud is essential.
 In addition, framework to secure data at rest in the edge devices will be implemented.
 Finally, post-quantum algorithms will be utilized to secure communication against future quantum-based threats.

-I3LUNG project will cover a timeframe of 5 years.
-It started on 1st June 2022 until May 2027

 |                      |                                                                                          |
 |----------------------|------------------------------------------------------------------------------------------|
 | **People involved**: | Sokol Kosta (co-PI), Cedomir Stefanovic, Edlira Dushku, Rifqi Juli Indrayanto            |